+Now, what is this labor question which these gentlemen treat with such profound contempt, for advocating which these distinguished "honorable" gentlemen would throttle and put us to an ignominious death and hurry us like rats into our holes?
+What is it?
+You will pardon me if I exhibit some feeling.
+I have sat here for two months, and these men have poured their vituperations out upon my head and I have not been permitted to utter a single word in my own defense.
 For two months they have poured their poison upon me and upon my colleagues.
-For two months they have sat here and spit like adders the vile poison of their tongues, and if men could have been placed in a mental inquisition and tortured to death, these men would have succeeded here now-vilified, misrepresented, held in loathsome contempt, without a chance to speak or contradict a word.
+For two months they have sat here and spat like adders the vile poison of their tongues, and if men could have been placed in a mental inquisition and tortured to death, these men would have succeeded here now, for we have been vilified, misrepresented, held in loathsome contempt, without a chance to speak or contradict a word.
 Therefore, if I show emotion, it is because of this, and if my comrades and colleagues with me here have spoken in such strains as these, it is because of this.
 Pardon us.
 Look at it from the right standpoint.
 What is this labor question?
-It is not a question of emotion; the labor question is not a question of sentiment; it is not a religious matter; it is not a political problem; no, sir, a stubborn and immovable fact.
-It has, it is true, its emotional phase; it has its sentimental, religious, political aspects, but the sum total of this question is the bread and butter question, the how and the why we will live and earn our daily bread.
+It is not a question of emotion; the labor question is not a question of sentiment; it is not a religious matter; it is not a political problem; no, sir, it is a stern economic fact, a stubborn and immovable fact.
+It has, it is true, its emotional phase; it has its sentimental, religious, political aspects; but the sum total of this question is the bread and butter question, the how and why we shall live and earn our daily bread.
 This is the labor movement.
 It has a scientific basis.
 It is founded upon fact, and I have been to considerable pains in my researches of well known and distinguished authors on this question to collect and present to you briefly what this question is and what it springs from.
-I will first explain to you briefly
+I will first explain to you briefly what capital is: